-Audit & Governance Committee, working alongside officers (as detailed in the Constitution) provides independent assurance to the Council that its overall governance arrangements are working effectively and reviews the arrangements that exist to safeguard the Council's money and assets and to provide proper value for money; manage the Council's exposure to risk having regard to its control environment including potential exposure to fraud and corruption; and ensure the adequacy of the Council's financial reporting processes.
+Audit & Governance Committee, working alongside officers (as detailed in the Constitution) provides independent assurance to the Council that its overall governance arrangements are working effectively and reviews the arrangements that exist to safeguard the Council's money and assets and to provide proper value for money; manage the Council's exposure to risk having regard to its control environment including potential exposure to fraud and corruption and ensure the adequacy of the Council's financial reporting processes.

 The Strategic Overview & Scrutiny Committee continues to review and scrutinise decisions taken by the Executive and reviews the services provided by the Council and its partners.
 The chair of the committee is appointed from opposition councillors and works in conjunction with all of the councillors on the committee to develop an annual work programme.
 The committee is supported by the Chief Executive who acts as lead officer.
-The Strategic Overview & Scrutiny Committee receives reports on half-year and end year performance, together with progress on delivery of the Council's corporate plan priorities, via Portfolio Holder reports.
+The Strategic Overview & Scrutiny Committee receives regular reports on Portfolio Holders performance and progress on delivery of the Council's corporate plan priorities.

 Suggested topics for the work programme are discussed with the Strategic Overview & Scrutiny Committee Steering Group (steering group consists of the Chair and Vice-Chair of Strategic Overview & Scrutiny Committee plus cross-party representation), and relevant officers to prepare a scope of work.
-The reviews are then carried out by small Task & Finish Groups with outcomes being reported back to the main Committee and recommendations being made to Executive.
+Some reviews are carried out by small Task & Finish Groups with outcomes being reported back to the main Committee, whilst other issues are considered by the full Committee.
+The Strategic Overview and Scrutiny Committee can make recommendations to Executive on the findings of its reviews.